wp-plugins/woocommerce-predictive-search/readme.txt

 Update now for 2 important Lite Version feature fixes.

 = 2.1.4 =
-Fixed Role Scoper plugin blocking our serach plus 2 minor fixes.
+Fixed Role Scoper plugin blocking our search plus 2 minor fixes.

 = 2.1.3 =
 Fix: Updated all JavaScript functions to be compatible with latest jQuery Version 1.9 back to jQuery v1.6